Accelerynt-Security/AS-Add-Machine-Logon-Users-to-Incident/README.md

 The following items are required under the template settings during deployment:

-* A Microsoft Azure Active Directory [app registration](https://github.com/Accelerynt-Security/AS-Add-Machine-Logon-Users-to-Incident#create-an-app-registration)
+* A Microsoft Azure Active Directory [app registration](https://github.com/Accelerynt-Security/AS-Add-Machine-Logon-Users-to-Incident#create-an-app-registration) with admin consent granted for "**Users.Read.All**" in the "**WindowsDefenderATP**" API
 * An [Azure key vault secret](https://github.com/Accelerynt-Security/AS-Add-Machine-Logon-Users-to-Incident#create-an-azure-key-vault-secret) containing your app registration client secret

 #